TRUMPF-IoT/cdeDocs/docs/thebook/cdeSampleSolution.md

 3) in the top right corner of the table click the little "Refresh" icon and you will see all "Things" your host is currently managing.

 In the "Friendly Name" column you will find your "Google DNS" thing.
+You can also see the "DeviceType" is stating "Ping Service".
+You will find two other DeviceTypes that the system has created.
+***"ApplicationHost"((
 To the left are three buttons:
 |Button  |Action  |
 |--|--|